approach0/search-engine/README.md

 ```sh
 $ ./genn-trec-results.py > search-results.trec.tmp
 ```
-to generate search results for all 20 queries, output overwrites `search-results.trec.tmp` which contains the search results in TREC format.
+to generate search results for all 20 queries, output overwrites `search-results.trec.tmp` which will contain the search results in TREC format.

 ### (Evaluation)
 8. Evaluate search results

-Now you can evaluate the generated results using `trec_eval` command (get it [here](https://github.com/usnistgov/trec_eval)).
+Now you can evaluate the generated results using `trec_eval` command (if you do not have it, get it [here](https://github.com/usnistgov/trec_eval)).

 For example, for full-relevance scores
 ```sh